 Chart supplement

-More information on the data visualised
+More information on the data visualised.

-Control RECEIVER Dynamic-Scot 1
+Control RECEIVER

-Inclusion Criteria Control cohort criteria RECEIVER cohort criteria Dynamic-Scot 1 cohort criteria
+Inclusion Criteria Control cohort criteria RECEIVER cohort criteria

 Event Criteria